neozenith/tf-backend-bootstrap/README.md

 Available tasks:

-  tf            Standardised terraform command runner for multiple environment states.
+  tf               Standardised terraform command runner for multiple environment states. tffmt            Standardised terraform formatter for multiple environment states.

-  init          Initialise Terraform for the given deployment enviroment. plan          Plan Terraform state change for the given deployment enviroment. refresh       Refresh Terraform state for the given deployment enviroment. apply         Apply Terraform state change for the given deployment enviroment. destroy       Apply Terraform state change for the given deployment enviroment.
+  init             Initialise Terraform for the given deployment enviroment. plan             Plan Terraform state change for the given deployment enviroment. apply            Apply Terraform state change for the given deployment enviroment. destroy          Apply Terraform state change for the given deployment enviroment.

-  conn-str      Generate the current connection string to the database.
+  conn-str         Generate the current connection string to the database. create-backend   Create a backend block for the target deployment environment. migrate-state    Migrate Terraform state to a new provider. remove-backend   Remove a backend block for the target deployment environment.

-  tffmt         Standardised terraform formatter for multiple environment states.
+  bootstrap        Bootsrap an environment. teardown         Tear down and clean up the whole project.
 ```

 Some example usage: